How to Make a Grab & Go Bag and What's Included

 Obtaining extras

 Tip:Some pharmacies allow you to order 3 months' worth of some types of medication.
-Check to see if this is the case for you and if so, place one bottle in your go-bag and continue to rotate through each, always leaving a full prescription in your bag at all times.
+Check to see if this is the case for you and if so, place one bottle in your go-bag and continue to rotate through each, always leaving a full prescription in your bag.
 This only works if the medication can be kept at room temperature.
 If it's kept in the fridge, make sure that you add it to the list of things to take with you.

 Child